jvzaniolo/client-manager/README.md

 docker -v
 ```

-Install the dependencies:
+2. Install the dependencies:

 ```
 composer install
 ```

-Start the database with Docker Compose:
+3. Start the database with Docker Compose:

 ```
 docker-compose up -d
 ```

+This command will start a MySQL database on port 3306.

-Start the application:
+4. Start the application:

 ```
 composer start
 ```

+This command will copy the `.env.example` file to `.env` and start the PHP built-in server.

 ## Usage

-Open your browser and go to `http://localhost:8888`.
+Open your browser and navigate to `http://localhost:8888`.

 You can login with the following credentials: